metagui/metagui3/README.md

 Alternatively, you can set TCL's auto path via the `TCLLIBPATH` environment variable.

+You will also need to compile the FORTRAN code provided in the `src` subdirectory (GNU gfortran is recommended): issue

+        make

+in the top directory.
+This should generate the executable `metagui_util.x`.
+The plugin should automatically detect the location of the executable.
+If it doesn't please copy it somewhere in your PATH, or set the location in the "Advanced settings" tab.

 Quickstart
 ----------

-For now, just source the code as follows
+Just source the code as follows

         vmd -e run_metagui3.tcl

-or, if you want to run from the demo directory
+or, if you want to run from the DEMO_ALA3 directory

         TCLLIBPATH=.. vmd -e ../run_metagui3.tcl